 Doing burpees and kettlebell swings together

 This is where it gets interesting.

-You simply perform one set of kettlebell swings (20 reps) and immediately after add-on with 10 burpees (I guarantee this will put you out of breath).
+- You simply perform one set of kettlebell swings (20 reps) and immediately after add on with 10 burpees (I guarantee this will put you out of breath).

 Here you can go back and forth from doing 5 of each.
 5 swings followed by 5 burpees it’s one round.

 - Kettlebell swings are more effective in building muscle, strength, and burning calories, compared to burpees.

 - Kettlebell swings require less movement, yet they still are difficult and need practice.